Configure expense management

 - What is the expense category?
 Examples include categories for flights, hotel, or mileage.

 - Can the expense category also be used in Project management and accounting?

 - What is the default payment method for the expense category?

-- Are expenses in this category required to be itemized?
+- Do expenses in the expense category have to be itemized?

 - What is the main default account for the expense category?